 He has also done the same when he visited some German cities such as Stuttgart where he had dinner with Zambians based there.

 At one time, the Zambian envoy traveled to Salzburg, Austria, to watch Patson Daka and Enoch Mwepu play for their team Redbull Salzburg as part of his efforts to provide the two prolific young players the support of their mother country.

 In addition, Mr Mukwita has maintained an open-door policy for Zambians to pay a courtesy call on him which has seen a number of them involved in philanthropic activities back home visit his office.

-This policy has been extended to attending private functions organized the diaspora while Mr Mukwita’s wife Elaine Mukwita has hosted Zambian women based in Germany at the official residence.
+This policy has been extended to attending private functions organized by the diaspora while Mr Mukwita’s wife Elaine Mukwita has hosted Zambian women based in Germany at the official residence.

-“In view of the engagement activities we have been involved in, the challenge the PS comes as icing on the cake,” he said.
+“In view of the engagement activities we have been involved in, the challenge by the PS comes as icing on the cake,” he said.

-This is according to a media statement First Secretary for Press and Public Relations at the Zambian Embassy in Germany Kellys Kaunda.
+This is according to a media statement by First Secretary for Press and Public Relations at the Zambian Embassy in Germany Kellys Kaunda.